-Trichomoniasis – also referred to as "trich" - is a sexually transmitted infection caused by a small parasite known as trichomonas vaginalis (or TV).
-Symptoms of this particular STI tend to appears within a month, however around half of people don't show any symptoms whatsoever.
-Affecting the man's urethra and prostate gland, and a woman's urethra and vagina, it is relatively uncommon, however your sexual health specialist will test for it during your routine check-up if asked.
+Trichomoniasis – also referred to as "trich" - is a common sexually transmitted infection caused by a small parasite known as trichomonas vaginalis (or TV).
+Symptoms of this particular STI are usually similar to many other STIs and therefore this infection is rarely noticed, with over 65% of those that are infected showing no visible symptoms.
+Trichomoniasis affects a man's urethra and prostate gland, and a woman's urethra and vagina and is usually only noticed after a sexual health test.

-In fact, around 7.4 million cases of trichomoniasis are treated every year and while it is usually symptomless, if symptoms do reveal themselves, it can be particularly uncomfortable.
-Luckily, trichomoniasis can be treated with an antibiotic treatment that can be ordered from HealthExpress.
-More information regarding trichomoniasis can be found further below.
+In fact, around 7.4 million cases of trichomoniasis are treated every year and while it is usually symptomless, if symptoms do reveal themselves, they can be particularly uncomfortable.
+Fortunatrely, the condition can be treated with a prescribed antibiotic treatment available here online.
+More information regarding trichomoniasis can be found below.

 Working in partnership with

 |Start Your FREE Online Consulation Now||Order Your STI Test Now|